-Taking the necessary steps to prepare your car for winter will help to prevent mechanical problems, allow for better performance in poor weather, and most importantly, help to keep everybody safer on the road.
+Taking the appropriate preparation steps for winter will help to prevent mechanical problems, allow for better performance in poor weather, and most importantly, help to keep everybody safer on the road.

 Although your 4x4 Jeep is a much better vehicle for snow than most, we recommend starting here to ensure that you’re putting your ride in the best condition to be prepared for any inclement conditions that may arise.

-If you’re planning on spending an extended period of time in extremely cold, it may be worthwhile to change out your engine oil.
+If you’re planning on spending an extended period of time in extremely cold temperatures, it may be worthwhile to change out your engine oil.
 Using winter-specific oil, which is less viscous, allows for better engine operation in sub-freezing temperatures.
-A fuel additive such as Heet can even prevent water in your gas system from freezing up, though this is typically only necessary in the most extreme environment.
+A fuel additive such as Heet can even prevent water in your gas system from freezing up, though this is typically only necessary in the most extreme environments.

 Maintaining a clear view out of your windshield is a part of winter driving that cannot be overlooked.
 Some Jeep drivers may prefer a winter mix of windshield wiper fluid, which will prevent freezing or other adverse effects.
 While you’re under the hood, make sure that your antifreeze levels are also sufficient; water freezing in your engine can lead to immensely detrimental (and expensive) damage.
 Although typically only required every 30,000-40,000 miles, Jeep drivers may prefer to flush the coolant system if they’re heading into a particularly nasty winter.
 Again, this decision should be made according to your particular geographic locale.

 And, though it might seem obvious, make sure that you have enough gas in the tank before setting out into the snow.
 Getting stuck in a snowstorm with no fuel sounds like the beginning of a horror film, not a fun winter day.